Project-Stage-Academy/UA-4148-bravo/CODE_QUALITY.md

 **Usage**

-To run Pylint on a specific Django app (e.g., users), use:
+To run Pylint on a specific Django app, replace `<app_name>` with the name of the app directory you want to lint:

+    pylint --load-plugins pylint_django <app_name>/

+For example, to run it on the `users` app:

     pylint --load-plugins pylint_django users/